-C.1.2.1 Mechanical Breakdown Insurance
+C.1.1.1 Mechanical Breakdown Insurance

-MBI is the largest line of business and is a significant driver of the strong underwriting performance, representing 81% (2021: 82%) of the Gross Written Premium at £124 million (2021: £112 million).
-The UK is MICL's largest market at £116 million (2021: £95 million).
+MBI is the largest line of business and is a significant driver of the strong underwriting performance, representing 82% (2022: 81%) of the Gross Written Premium at £140 million (2022: £124 million).
+The UK is MICL's largest market at £129 million (2022: £116 million).
 Material exposures are:

-- Systemic component failure for vehicles of specific manufacturers or vehicles - Significant dependence on an individual programme or client - Future regulatory changes which could impact upon the existing business model, including the ability to offer a multi-country solution - Failure to obtain timely and accurate data - Failure to price accurately and provide appropriate terms.
+- Systemic component failure for vehicles of specific manufacturers or vehicles - Significant dependence on an individual programme or client - Future regulatory changes which could impact upon the existing business model, including the ability to offer a multi-country solution

+- Failure to obtain timely and accurate data - Failure to price accurately and provide appropriate terms.

 MICL's MBI portfolio is a large and stable book of business.
-Although there have been some minor movements in premium income within individual regions, the geographic footprint remains fundamentally unchanged from 2021.
+Although there have been some minor movements in premium income within individual regions, the geographic footprint remains fundamentally unchanged from 2022.
 The underlying vehicle mix (brands, models, age mix) also remained largely unchanged over the last 12 months.
 MICL's policy wordings exclude inherent defects and design failures to prevent significant losses arising from a catastrophic component failure.
 In addition, the diverse range of vehicles, including the significant variety of brands, models, and ages, means that the risks of any specific component failure impacting significantly upon the underlying profitability of the portfolio is diminished.

-In 2022, MICL delivered another underwriting surplus on its MBI book, continuing to reinforce its strong track record in this area and in line with its business plan.
+In 2023, MICL delivered another underwriting surplus on its MBI book, continuing to reinforce its strong track record in this area and in line with its business plan.
 The underlying loss ratio has been consistent over many years and generally in the region of 80% to 90% on a combined ratio basis.

-There were no regulatory changes in 2022 that had any material impact on the current business.
-Although significant consideration has been given to assessing the value and utility of the products MICL manufactures.
+There were no regulatory changes in 2023 that had any material impact on the MBI portfolio of business.
+Although significant consideration has been given to assessing the value and utility of the products MICL manufactures, including MBI.